 The films of the American artist Ryan Trecartin's address the Internet generation, referring to the reality and the surreality of our time.
 Essentially ambiguous, capable of shifting your mood from repulsion to enthusiasm, and back to aversion again, Trecartin touches upon a number of subjects that relate to the lives of our generation, and the generations to come.
 If you consider his videos' ability to convey narratives into account, you will find that they are very close to becoming actual, "legitimate" movies.
 We encourage you to take your time and see the clip attached below, and we promise that it will make your brain travel through thousands of layers of different opinions and feelings, only to take you back to your own thoughts, wondering if there are any similarities between Center Jenny and the future of mankind.
 Enjoy!

-As the title says, Jonas Mekas is the key figure of the independent cinema and the founder of the New American Cinema; yet his work continues to inspire artists and curators all across the world.
-We are not going to talk about all of Jonas’ films and videos, but only to mention that most of his life was recorded (by himself), thanks to the artist’s otherworldly ability to capture moments of his everyday life and to find a lyrical tone in each of them, which is what we can all agree is an artistic virtue per se.
-Since 2006, Mekas has been experimenting with the Internet, probably even anticipating its main purpose before everyone else.
+As the title says, Jonas Mekas was the key figure of the independent cinema and the founder of the New American Cinema; yet his work continues to inspire artists and curators all across the world.
+We are not going to talk about all of Jonas' films and videos, but only to mention that most of his life was recorded (by himself), thanks to the artist's otherworldly ability to capture moments of his everyday life and to find a lyrical tone in each of them, which is what we can all agree is an artistic virtue per se.
+From 2006 to his death in 2019, Mekas experimented with the Internet, probably even anticipating its main purpose before everyone else.
 This intent was crowned when Mekas finished his 365 Days Project in 2007, a collection of short videos filmed throughout the year, and uploaded daily on his website.
 This project has helped Mekas reach out to the global audience, and intrigue a great number of curators interested in the phenomenon of the Internet.